lzjqsdd/scikit-learn-doc-cn/doc/developers/performance.rst

      parallelism** that is amenable to **multi-processing** by using the ``joblib.Parallel`` class.

-When using Cython, use either

-   $ python setup.py build_ext -i
-   $ python setup.py install

-to generate C files.
-You are responsible for adding .c/.cpp extensions along with build parameters in each submodule ``setup.py``.

-C/C++ generated files are embedded in distributed stable packages.
-The goal is to make it possible to install scikit-learn stable version on any machine with Python, Numpy, Scipy and C/C++ compiler.
+When using Cython, include the generated C source code alongside with the Cython source code.
+The goal is to make it possible to install the scikit on any machine with Python, Numpy, Scipy and C/C++ compiler.

 Fast matrix multiplications
 ===========================